Builder68/OpenEarlyMacsRAMexpansion/README.md

 While the assembly process is straightforward, it can be challenging.
 Reflow soldering, or using solder paste and a heat gun, is highly recommended for the RAM chips and most SMD components.
 I also use solder paste and a heat gun for the piggyback sockets with excellent results.

+Alought this maight sound higly obvious, i must say it:

+ - Please be sure to get the right schematics of your LB revision

 ### 1. RAM EXPANSION BOARD (REV 2.0)

 ![EBV2_F](https://github.com/user-attachments/assets/bff24d1b-d510-434b-b2db-5dfa07d72ddc)